cindyxmiao/blog/_posts/2020-12-18-The-Online-TA-experience.md

 The lecture aspect consisted of helping students in breakout rooms where they’d do the lecture worksheet.
 Finally, I also did some marking, which was mostly evaluating code style, since there was an autograder to mark output.
 But if the students’ code didn’t get full autograder marks, we had to basically debug their code, and take off marks accordingly for each mistake they made.

 Overall, TA-ing was a super fun experience albeit being online.
-Except for one week, where I did 12 hours of marking on top of 8 hours of usual lecture/labs, it was mostly a consistent 8 hour/week time commitment, so I was able to take the regular five course load of five courses this term.
+Except for one week, where I did 12 hours of marking on top of 8 hours of usual lecture/labs, it was mostly a consistent 8 hour/week time commitment, so I was able to take the regular course load (5 courses) this term.
 The pay was $20.30 per hour, which is pretty decent, until you realize minimum wage is $15 next year.

 #### *Favorite TA work?*